Cape Verde travel guide

 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

-UK health authorities have classified Cape Verde as having a risk of Zika virus transmission.
-Sporadic cases of malaria have also been reported, including in the capital city, Praia (Santiago Island).
+UK health authorities have classified Cape Verde as having a moderate risk of Zika virus transmission.
+There is a low risk of malaria in the capital city, Praia (Santiago Island).
 For more information and advice, visit the website of the National Travel Health Network and Centre website.

 Medical facilities in Cape Verde are limited, and some medicines are in short supply or unavailable.
 The largest hospitals are in Praia and Mindelo, with smaller medical facilities and clinics located throughout the country.
 Medical facilities are particularly limited on the island of Boavista.
 The islands of Brava and Santo Antão no longer have functioning airports, so air evacuation in the event of a medical emergency is extremely difficult from these two islands.